 The ladder system is also used to help children when behaviour is unacceptable and is designed to give children choices to stop and make changes.
 The children realise that there will be consequences for unacceptable behaviour.

 An initial verbal warning is given-the child is asked to think about making the right choices and changing their behaviour.

 Step 1: If behaviour continues to be challenging then the child's name will be recorded on the first rung.
 Step 2: If behaviour continues to be unacceptable then the child will be moved to another area of the classroom with the expectation that they complete the task /work set.

 Step 3: If behaviour continues to be unacceptable then the child will be moved to another classroom/area of the school with the expectation that they complete the task /work set.
-In line with CV19 distancing

-Step 4: If a child continues to behave inappropriately they will have their independent time (e.g. lunch time) taken away in 5 minute blocks and miss the next break time to catch up on work missed.
-The class teacher will inform parents/ Carers
+Step 4: If a child continues to behave inappropriately they will have their Golden Time taken away in 5 minute blocks and miss the next break time to catch up on work missed.
+The class teacher will inform parents/ Carers.

-Step 5: The child will miss majority of their lunchtime and complete any work not finished in class.
+Step 5: The child will miss part of their lunchtime and complete any work not finished in class.
 The class teacher will inform parents/ Carers or a text/phone call will be sent home informing parents/carers of their behaviour

 Step 6: If behaviour is not corrected at this point then the child will spend half a day in another class/ area of the school.
-In line with CV19 distancing
+The Headteacher will contact the parents to inform them.

 Step 7: If a child gets this far up the ladder then they will spend the next day working in seclusion, break time and dinner will also be taken separately to the other children.
-Parents/carers will be informed and a meeting held to devise a plan for the way forward.
-In line with CV19 distancing
+Parents/carers will be informed and a meeting held to devise a plan for the way forward with the Headteacher